This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 - Using a fork, stir together until batter comes together similar to a dough ball.
 Batter will be very sticky and somewhat stiff.

 - In the bowl, roughly cut the ball in half.
 From each half, portion three smaller portions of equal size.
 A large cookie scoop works best.
 Remove the bouquet garni and discard.
 Place one scoop of dumpling batter in the center of the stew, then place the five remaining scoops around the pot, leaving a bit of room between each.

 - Once all dumpling balls have been added, gently press them down so the stew juice runs over just the tops of them.

 - Cook for 15 minutes.
 Occasionally gently stir/scrape the stew on the bottom of the pot to avoid sticking/burning.
-Do this as best you can around the dumplings, as the dumplings will have by now almost doubled in size.
+Do this as best you can around the dumplings, as the dumplings will have almost doubled in size by now.
 If you are unsure if the dumplings are cooked through, cut one dumpling in half to make sure.
-If necessary, cook an additional 2-3 minutes and recheck dumplings.
+If necessary, cook another 2-3 minutes and recheck dumplings.
 Once the dumplings are cooked through, serve hot.

 The nutrition value can vary depending on what product(s) you use.
 The information below is an estimate.
 Always use a calorie counter you are familiar with.